xiaolinpan/sPhysNet-Taut/README.md

                            [--ionization IONIZATION] [--ph PH] [--tph TPH]
                            [--output OUTPUT]

-calculate low-energy tautomer for small molecules
+To calculate low-energy tautomeric states for small molecules by a deep learning model.

 options:
   -h, --help            show this help message and exit